 White sweet potato

 Though this soup traditionally has white potato and white beans, I’m using white sweet potato to keep it nightshade free and AIP compliant.
 The sweetness of the potato really adds something to the soup, but you can also use regular white potatoes if you tolerate them.
+If you’re not into sweet potato, you can also sub parsnips or rutabaga.

 Onion adds lots of flavor to the soup.
 You can use either white or yellow onion.